Mike Zunino Player Props: Guardians vs. Tigers

-Mike Zunino -- with an on-base percentage of .152 in his past 10 games, 169 points lower than his season-long percentage -- will be in action for the Cleveland Guardians versus the Detroit Tigers, with Joey Wentz on the mound, on May 8 at 6:10 PM ET.
+Mike Zunino -- with a slugging percentage of .226 in his past 10 games, including zero homers) -- will be in action for the Cleveland Guardians versus the Detroit Tigers, with Eduardo Rodriguez on the mound, on May 10 at 1:10 PM ET.

 Mike Zunino Game Info & Props vs. the Tigers